 Overnight: Lake Malawi | Breakfast x 3, Lunch x 3, Dinner x 3

 South Luangwa National Park

 Lake Malawi - South Luangwa (Zambia).
-We head away from Lake Malawi, and stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre, to stock up on supplies before crossing into Zambia.
+We head away from Lake Malawi, and stop off to stock up on supplies before crossing into Zambia.
 From here we head south-west via the Great East Road to our campsite near South Luangwa National Park.

 This breath taking park is situated on the Luangwa River in the Eastern part of Zambia, and it is the southernmost of three national parks in this region.
 South Luangwa was founded in 1938 as a game reserve, 1972 was the year it was declared as a national park, and today it covers over 9000 kilometres squared.
 Animals such as Giraffe, buffalo and Elephants can be found in abundance.
 The Luangwa river is home to many a hippo and croc.